Aviation Leadership and Management Skills Development - Body Language Affects Executive Presence

 Implementing Personal Change

-Slowly (Slowly is the watchword) we can all make some changes and the most important part of any change is to make it real.
-For sure people will notice "typically” everything dramatic which is happening.
-This is why we should aim for small incremental changes.
+Slowly (slowly is the watchword) we can all make some changes, and the most important part of any change is to make it real.
+For sure, people will notice "typically” everything dramatic that is happening.
+This is why we should aim for small, incremental changes.

-Note that anything which is felt as artificial may lead to a lack of trust which is the opposite of the ultimate objective to drive a stronger personal presence.
+Note that anything that is felt as artificial may lead to a lack of trust, which is the opposite of the ultimate objective to drive a stronger personal presence.

 Next Steps